Calling Young Innovators in Aerospace!

 - MATLAB or equivalent tools

 - Other simulation software

-ARC meets via Zoom, from 7:30 pm ET to 9:00 pm ET every week on Thursday.
+ARC typically meets via Zoom, from 7:30 pm ET to 9:00 pm ET every week on Thursday.
 This meeting time will change at the start of each year, but will remain consistent week to week.